VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **If you have three quarters, four dimes, and four pennies, you have $1.19.
-You also have the largest amount of money in coins without being able to make change for a dollar**
+- ⚡ Daily fun fact: **In 1693, the postage rate of a letter was determined by how much light went through the letter.
+The less the light went through the letter the more expensive the rate would be.
+This technique was referred to as candling**

 <h3 align="left">Connect with me:</h3>
 <p align="left">